Alkali soil: Leaching saline sodic soils

 Saline soils are mostly also sodic (the predominant salt is sodium chloride), but they do not have a very high pH nor a poor infiltration rate.
 Upon leaching they are usually not converted into a (sodic) alkali soil as the Na+ ions are easily removed.
 Therefore, saline (sodic) soils mostly do not need gypsum applications for their reclamation.

+Remediation and utilization via aquaculture

+Since the 1990s, research and experimentation have been conducted in China and elsewhere for remediation and utilization of alkali land via combined agriculture and aquaculture practices, with considerable success and gains in experience.
+Aquaculture technology of utilizing inland saline-alkali water for seafood production is becoming mature, covering wide range of seafood species including shrimps, crabs, shellfish and fish such as sea bass and grouper.

+In recent years, aquaculture (or salt-alkali land aquaculture) has been recommended by the Ministry of Agriculture and Rural Affairs of China as a successful model for the transformation and utilization of saline-alkali land.
+FAO noted in a recent newsletter that alkaline land is one area that there are innovative ways and opportunities for aquaculture to expand.